CarlosCoba/XookSuut-code/README.rst

 Referencing XookSuut
 =================

-If you are using XS in your work, please cite the XS release paper (), and dont forget citing DiskFit (Spekkens & Sellwood 2007) and RESWRI (Schoenmakers et al. 1997) where some of the kinematic models from XS are adopted.
+If you are using XS in your work, please cite the XS release paper (), and dont forget citing DiskFit (Spekkens & Sellwood 2007) and RESWRI (Schoenmakers et al. 1997) since XS includes kinematic models from these two codes.
-Also, if you use the XS colormap in a different context, I would appreciate it, if you include XS in the acknowledgment section.
+Also, if you use the XS colormap (red-black-blue) in a different context, I would appreciate it, if you include XS in the acknowledgment section.

 .. |logo| image:: logo.png